“Hindi pala kami nakahiwalay sa mundo, kasi nakarating kayo dito” (We are not cut-off from the rest of the world, because you are able to come here)

 Malibang Elementary School |

-I joined the advance party to Aurora, and didn't join the visit to Cacalagan Elementary School anymore.
+I joined the advance party to Aurora and didn't join the visit to Cacalagan Elementary School anymore.
 Aurora was where we decided to hold our main program.
 We loaded all our donations in a banca.

 It was a totally different river cruising experience.
 The Apayao River's view was vast and wide.
 This time, the waters were dark green and not much light found its way in the thicket that surrounds the river.
 The river would easily pass as a location shoot for those creepy movies, but being that close to nature's embrace, I found it really relaxing and serene.